 FAQs

-Does flank steak have to be marinaded?
 While a marinated flank steak is the most popular cooking method, Generously salting the meat an hour before cooking will help break down some of those tough proteins and tenderize the steak.

-Can you slow-cook flank steak?
 Yes!
 Using a dutch oven and following this round steak recipe makes incredibly tender flank steaks.

-How long does it take to cook a flank steak?
 Ten minutes is usually enough time to cook a flank steak.
 Common variables include the thickness of the steaks and the temperature of the stovetop.

 Storing and reheating